Republic of Ireland: Seamus Coleman returns to squad for games against Portugal and Luxembourg

-Everton defender Coleman, 33, missed October's 3-0 qualifier victory in Azerbaijan - Ireland boss Stephen Kenny's first competitive win - and the 4-0 friendly drubbing of World Cup hosts Qatar in Dublin which followed it as a result of a hamstring problem.
+Everton defender Coleman, 33, missed October's 3-0 qualifier victory in Azerbaijan - Ireland boss Stephen Kenny's first competitive win - and the 4-0 friendly drubbing of World Cup hosts Qatar in Dublin which followed it due to a hamstring problem.

-The influential full-back has been included in a 26-man party for the games against Cristiano Ronaldo's Portugal at the Aviva Stadium on Thursday, November 11 and the trip to Luxembourg which follows three days later.
+The influential full-back has been included in a 26-man party for the games against Cristiano Ronaldo's Portugal at the Aviva Stadium on Thursday, November 11 and the trip to Luxembourg on Sunday, November 14.

 He is joined by midfielders Jayson Molumby and Alan Browne, who were suspended for last month's game in Baku, while Wigan striker Will Keane, who earned his first senior call-up for that camp, retains his place in the squad.